doobleweb/ToolTip-Helper/README.md

 Credit to: Dooble

-This plugin shows tooltip under the cursor when on function name in sublime text 3.
+This plugin shows tooltip under the cursor or on mouse hover when on function name in sublime text 3.
 Works on every language (include custom languages).

 ## Features